yxuco/beunit/README.md

 Before we can test and package this utility, we need to get the BE project [DataTypeDemo](https://github.com/yxuco/DataTypeDemo) running.

 #### DataTypeDemo
 [DataTypeDemo](https://github.com/yxuco/DataTypeDemo) is a BE application that we use to demonstrate the testing framework.
 All tests would fail if the DataTypeDemo process is not running.
-So, follow the steps described in [DataTypeDemo](https://github.com/yxuco/DataTypeDemo) start the BE process.
+So, follow the steps described in [DataTypeDemo](https://github.com/yxuco/DataTypeDemo) to configure and start the BE process.

-## Execute JUnit tests in Eclipse
+## Execute JUnit tests from Eclipse

 You may execute JUnit tests in either a standalone Eclipse, or the TIBCO BusinessEvents Studio.

  - Launch the TIBCO BusinessEvents Studio, for example.
  - Pulldown **File** menu and select **Import...**
  - In the **Import** dialog, select **Existing Maven Projects**, then click **Next >** button.
- - In the **Import Maven Projects** dialog, Browse for **Root Directory** and select and Open the **beunit** folder under your workspace.
+ - In the **Import Maven Projects** dialog, Browse for **Root Directory**, select and Open the `beunit` folder under your workspace.
- - Confirm that `workspace/beunit` is populated as the **Root Directory**, then click the **Finish** button.
+ - Confirm that `your-workspace/beunit` is populated as the **Root Directory**, then click the **Finish** button.
  - In **Package Explorer**, highlight the imported project **beunit**, and pulldown **Window** menu to open the Java Perspective.
  - In **Package Explorer**, open the `src/test/java` folder, select the file `DataTypeDemoTestSuite.java`, right-click it and select the popup menu **Run As**->**JUnit Test**.
  - You should see the famous Green/Red bar in the JUnit test panel.
 All tests would fail if the DataTypeDemo process is not running.